emntn/dotfiles/.scripts/weekly/weekly_template.md

-## 4. What is my current biggest priority?
+## 4. What is my biggest priority for next week?